Part of the Venturist line, originally released specifically for Costco, the Vitamix V1200

 When Vitamix released its Smart Series blenders consisting of the four Ascent Series models, they shortly thereafter created the Venturist for Costco stores.
 The Venturist have some of the same features as the Ascent Series including Self-Detect and Digital Timer display as well as some of the look from the Classic Series like the 5200 and 5300.

 While the both the Venturist and Ascent share the same main feature upgrades they do differ in several ways.

 Design & Aesthetics

 The Vitamix v1200 looks different than the Ascent models.
-It appears more like the legacy G-Series models and the knobs and switches also feel and function more like a legacy Vitamix, bigger and bolder.
+It appears more like the legacy G-Series models with the knobs and switches which also feel and function more like a Classic Vitamix, bigger and bolder.
 It also lacks the sharp stainless steel plate on the front.
 If you prefer a more modern sleek design, you will find it with an Ascent.

 The v1200 motor base has less sound dampening technology than the Ascent Series.
 The Venturist motor base without a container tends to average ~84 dBA while the A2300 averages ~78 dBA.
 Let’s face it, all Vitamix blenders are powerful and they can be loud when operating.
 Once you have ingredients blending in your container the difference is minor but for those more sensitive to noise this may be a consideration.

 The Vitamix Venturist blenders are hybrid models made specifically for Costco store.
 Part of the agreement is that they have to be somehow different than what Vitamix sells directly.

 We have described the similarities and differences in general above.
 Broadly speaking, the Vitamix v1200 is like the A2300 with the a similar timer function of the A3300 in a Classic style and build.
 Below we highlight some specific differences between the v1200 vs Ascent models.
 For complete details on the differences among Ascent models see our Ascent Review.